thammet/aspire-demo/README.md

 - sql server via dockerfile
 - redis cache
 - next.js (react)

+# Running AppHost

+To run this project you must have .net 9 installed and have docker running.

+To start the app, run the AspireExample.AppHost project.

+> This will start all the apps listed above and open a dashboard.

+Click the url for frontend and a basic webpage will open showing random combos of NBA players and team names.

 # Deployment
 At root of repo, run these commands (must have [azd installed](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-windows))